DanteHealy/Thinking_Hats/README.md

 1. Impractical to incorporate into the project due to limited connection with the core purpose to educated the user in Six Thinking Hats or
     - Experimented with having the background change color relevant to the color hat card on card flip hover in hats.html.
 I managed to achieve this, but I found it was too distracting so I removed it
     - A Tableau data dashboard didn't make sense as I didn't really have a backend
-    - SEO Optimisation: I did some limited optimisation using the html tags (emphasising Six Hats)
     - Map API - would be too busy and just putting a map for the sake of it

 2. Not worth the effort versus the perceived benefit.